salvillalon45/SPGISummer2018-LegacyRepository/README.md

 ## Jiras Directory
 #### In This Project...
 -  I was given a total of 4 Jiras.
 These Jiras where good tasks because they taught me how to use important tools such as Apache Subversion (SVN), Git, GitHub Desktop, Java and Eclipse in a team setting.
-I was not able to store the other jiras I accomplished in this repository, but you can find the requiremenst here.
+I do not have the other Jiras available.

 - **first_jira directory**
   - This directory contains the first project I worked on as an intern.
 I had to manually created 33 update SQL queries for a database that my intern supervisor needed